prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 1. For robust and sensitive performance of phosphoproteomics experiments, we typically aim for 10-25 µg of peptide per fraction.
 These amounts have been demonstrated to be effective for automated protocols on the KingFisher Flex ([10.1016/j.mcpro.2024.100754](https://doi.org/10.1016/j.mcpro.2024.100754), [10.1002/pmic.202100245](https://doi.org/10.1002/pmic.202100245)).
 We generate 36 fractions, corresponding to a total of approximately 180-540 µg of pooled peptide before fractionation
 2. Resuspend the peptides in 100 µL of high-pH buffer A, and sonicate for 5 min to ensure complete resuspension.
 Pellet insoluble material and only transfer supernatant into the HPLC vial
-3. Purge and equilibrate HPLC with high pH buffer A and 2.1% high pH buffer B)
+3. Purge and equilibrate HPLC with high pH buffer A and 2.1% high pH buffer B
-4. Connect XBridge peptide BEH column and adjust the flow rate to 0.75 mL/min, column compartment heater to 40 °C, and equilibrate the system until pressure and UV readings stabilize (see Note 4.7)
+4. Connect the XBridge peptide BEH column and adjust the flow rate to 0.75 mL/min, column compartment heater to 40 °C, and equilibrate the system until pressure and UV readings stabilize (see Note 4.7)
 5. Place the KingFisher deep-well plate in the fraction collector (FC) and check the 'Use Safe Needle Height' setting in Chromeleon FC General Settings
 6. Set up a sample queue in Chromeleon and add the custom variable specifying the fractionation starting position (needs to be specified in the Script editor)
 7. Always run QC without fractionation using BSA peptide standard and check the elution profile for proper peak separation before an actual sample
 8. For sample fractionation, adjust the FC.FractionRange in the Script editor to 36 and the MaxTubesPerFraction to 72, collecting each fraction for 60 seconds.
-The needle will start again at the first position after 36 fractions, i.e. concatenating fraction 37 into fraction 1, fraction 38 into fraction 2, etc. (see Note 4.8)
+The needle will start again at the first position after 36 fractions, i.e., concatenating fraction 37 into fraction 1, fraction 38 into fraction 2, etc. (see Note 4.8)
 9. Set up the flow gradient to run from 2.1% B to 42.1% B in 54 minutes, followed by 5 minutes at 95% B and another 10 minutes equilibrating back to 2.1% B
 10. After the run, equilibrate the column with 100% acetonitrile and then return the system to 20% methanol
 11. Remove the deep-well plate from the fraction collector, snap-freeze, and dry down the samples in a SpeedVac.
 Peptides can be stored at -80°C